learningequality/kolibri/docs/dev/frontend.rst

       learn                     # learn plugin
         assets/
           src/
-            main.vue            # root view
+            app-root.vue        # root view
-            learn.js            # instantiate learn app on client-side test/
+            app.js              # instantiate learn app on client-side test/
-            learn.js
+            app.js
       management/
         assets/
           src/
             learner-roster.vue  # nested-view
-            main.vue            # root view
+            app-root.vue        # root view
-            management.js       # instantiate mgmt app on client-side test/
+            app.js              # instantiate mgmt app on client-side test/
-            management.js
+            app.js

-In the example above, the *main.vue* in *management* can use other assets in the same directory (such as *learner-roster.vue*) and it can use assets in core (such as variables in *core-theme.styl*).
+In the example above, the *app-root.vue* file in *management* can use other assets in the same directory (such as *learner-roster.vue*) and it can use assets in core (such as variables in *core-theme.styl*).
 However it cannot use files in other plugin directories (such as *learn*).

 .. note::